ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 this project uses: java 1.8, VirtualKataLib (by Jens Bendisposto), javafx, gradle, travis ci, pdfTeX, TikZ, Heretikz

+This tool can be useful for cs beginners that want to learn the technique of test-driven development.
+Basic JUnit and Java knowledge is recommended to profit from this tool as the exercises require you to write Java code and corresponding JUnit tests.

 ##How to compile from source##

 This project uses gradle as a build-system.